AldoLunaBueno/JavaScript_All-in-One/book_1/ch2/README.md

 <script src="gamelet.js">
 ```

-The script will respond when you press certain keyboard keys (W, A, S, D) by moving the ball element in a direction.
+The script detect certain key presses (W, A, S, D) and it move the ball element in a direction accordingly.

 - W -> Up
 - S -> Down